 While the latest and greatest in toy land is fun, it can take a toll on the parents who are desperately trying to simplify their lives with their children.
 It calls for preventative measures and active changes.
 We’ve started to look at alternatives in little ways, like trips instead of the typical toy influx… and experiences more than the actual things all of the time.

 I’ll go back to the original statement I’ve said time and time again… It’s not the things that are bad.
 It’s the excess.
 There is a lot to be said about all things in moderation.
-This offers some answers to that never ending conundrum of living with children.
+There’s a never ending conundrum of living with children, and we hope our perspective helps a little.

 I think this is what is so interesting about it all.
 There is no magical formula.
 No snapping of the fingers or waving of the magic wand.
 It’s an organic process that will change with you as your family grows.
 And it’s a gargantuan learning curve, if ever I’ve been a part of one.